rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 [Transcient queues](https://www.rabbitmq.com/queues.html#durability) are deleted on a node/cluster boot.

 The plan is to remove transcient queues in future RabbitMQ releases.
 The only option for transcient queues then will be exclusive queues.
 This only affects the durability of queue definitions.
 Messages can still be marked transient.

-You must make decision for transcient queues, is the content of the queue important enough to get availability guarantees of quorum queues, or is it better to downgrade the transcient queue to a classic non-mirrored queue (classic mirrored queues are being removed but classic non-mirrored queues will still be available).
+You must make a decision about transcient queues before migration, is the content of the queue important enough to get availability guarantees of quorum queues, or is it better to downgrade the transcient queue to a classic non-mirrored queue (classic mirrored queues are being removed but classic non-mirrored queues will still be available).

 ### Exclusive queues

 [Exclusive queues](https://www.rabbitmq.com/queues.html#exclusive-queues) are not mirrored.
 An attempt to create an exclusive mirrored queue creates a  non-mirrored queue so the mirroring policy is ignored.

-For exclusive queues that are not mirrored, you must decide before migrating whether to leave the queue as an exclusive queue or change it to a replicated queue during migration.
+For exclusive queues that are not mirrored, you must decide whether to leave the queue as an exclusive queue or change it to a replicated queue during migration.
 Therefore, you must be careful not to make exclusive queue declarations with an explicit `x-queue-type: quorum` argument.

 ### <a id="migrate-the-queues-by-virtual-host" class="anchor" href="#migrate-the-queues-by-virtual-host">Migrate the Queues by Virtual Host</a>
 This procedure to migrate from mirrored classic queues to quorum queues is similar to a [blue-green cluster upgrade](https://rabbitmq.com/blue-green-upgrade.html), except you are migrating to a new virtual host on the same RabbitMQ cluster.
-Then, use the [Federation Plugin](https://rabbitmq.com/federation.html) to seamlessly migrate from the old virtual host to the new one.
+Then, you use the [Federation Plugin](https://rabbitmq.com/federation.html) to seamlessly migrate from the old virtual host to the new one.

 **Important**: You can set the default queue type for the new virtual host.
 Setting it to `quorum` creates all the queues without an explicit type as